Reach-Above/reach-above.github.io/ATSRAC2022.md

             hidden: false,
             title: '',
             image: './mapathon/WinterTrails.png',
-            description: 'Recommended winter maintenance of trails in Bowmanville and Newcastle which was a tremendous success according to trail users;<br> Advised staff of trail maintenance issues and deficiencies i.e. curb cuts and brush removal;',
+            description: '•Recommended winter maintenance of trails in Bowmanville and Newcastle which was a tremendous success according to trail users;<br>•Advised staff of trail maintenance issues and deficiencies i.e. curb cuts and brush removal',
             location: {
                 center: [-78.67135, 43.91589],
 				zoom: 15.34,